-West Bengal: Mamata Banerjee to meet governor to stake claim to form new government
+West Bengal: Mamata Banerjee to be sworn in on May 5, set to meet governor on Monday evening

 On Sunday, the TMC won 213 seats to emerge victorious in the state Assembly polls.